dotlang/language/README.md

 |-----|-----tcp
 ```

 In the above examples `/core, /core/sys, /core/net, /core/net/http, /core/net/tcp` are all packages.
-Each package can potentially contain zero or more modules.
+Each package can contain zero or more modules.

 # Language in a nutshell